marcelhoogantink/enhanced-shutter-card/README.md

 | esc-view.png | yes
 | esc-view2.png | no

-These files can be combined like in the example above.
-For the location of the images a setting 'image_map" does exits.
-The default map-setting can be found in the Configuration-info below.
-It is also possible to enter a full path in the imagename itself.
-When a '/' is found in the image-name, the image-name is condiderd to include a full path.

-These files can be combined like in the example above.
+These filimages can be combined like in the example above.
 For the location of the images a setting 'image_map" does exits.
 The default map-setting can be found in the Configuration-info below.
 It is also possible to enter a full path in the imagename itself.
 When a '/' is found in the image-name, the image-name is condiderd to include a full path.